MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/New-MgAccessReviewInstance.md

   - `[ReviewedBy <IMicrosoftGraphUserIdentity>]`: userIdentity
   - `[ReviewedDateTime <DateTime?>]`:

-REVIEWEDENTITY `<IMicrosoftGraphIdentity>`: identity
+REVIEWEDENTITY <IMicrosoftGraphIdentity>: identity
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DisplayName <String>]`: The display name of the identity.
 Note that this might not always be available or up to date.
 For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
   - `[Id <String>]`: Unique identifier for the identity.

-REVIEWERS <IMicrosoftGraphAccessReviewReviewer\[]>: The collection of reviewers for an access review, if access review reviewerType is of type delegated.
+REVIEWERS <IMicrosoftGraphAccessReviewReviewer[]>: The collection of reviewers for an access review, if access review reviewerType is of type delegated.
   - `[Id <String>]`:
   - `[CreatedDateTime <DateTime?>]`: The date when the reviewer was added for the access review.
   - `[DisplayName <String>]`: Name of reviewer.
-  - `[UserPrincipalName <String>]`: User principal name of the user.
+  - `[UserPrincipalName <String>]`: User principal name of the reviewer.

-SETTINGS `<IMicrosoftGraphAccessReviewSettings>`: accessReviewSettings
+SETTINGS <IMicrosoftGraphAccessReviewSettings>: accessReviewSettings
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[AccessRecommendationsEnabled <Boolean?>]`: Indicates whether showing recommendations to reviewers is enabled.
   - `[ActivityDurationInDays <Int32?>]`: The number of days of user activities to show to reviewers.